saucelabs/sauce-school/codelabs/Module1_SeleniumPython.md

 #### Test Dependencies – Test Libraries

 Last, you are going to add a requirements file that woeks with `pip3` install, update, and manage the dependencies.
-In the top level **SeleniumJava** directory right click and choose **New > File** and name it `requirements.txt`.
+In the top level **SeleniumPython** directory right click and choose **New > File** and name it `requirements.txt`.

 <img src="assets/1.06H.png" alt="New file" width="550"/>
 <img src="assets/1.06I.png" alt="requirements.txt" width="350"/>